abbasloo/BrainOS/README.md

   - a flask interface

-  - a short memory with summarization
+  - a short memory with summarization (done)

-  - better choice of "points of view" and "impacts" based on similarty
+  - better choice of "points of view" and "impacts" based on similarty (done)

+  - inner dialog (done)